 Travelling and health

 Before you book your trip abroad, you should be aware of health risks at your destination and preferably see your Practice Nurse at least 6 weeks before your planned departure.
-The nurse can make an individual ‘health risk assessment’ for your family which will identify hazards related to your destination(s) and planned activities, and will provide appropriate health advice.
+The nurse can make an individual ‘health risk assessment’ for you and your family which will identify hazards related to your destination(s) and planned activities, and will provide appropriate health advice.

 In order for the Practice Nurse to make a thorough risk assessment, you will be asked - during your first visit - for detailed information regarding each member of your family and your trip.